Thesis and maturity test in master's and licentiate programmes

 Public access to theses

 Master’s theses included in second-cycle (master’s) degrees are public documents.
-Public access to them is based on the Act on the Openness of Government Activities (621/1999).
-Public access to theses means that the University must make theses available to anyone upon request.
+Their public access is based on the Act on the Openness of Government Activities (621/1999).
+This means that the University must grant access to theses to anyone upon request.

-Public access to theses also includes their abstracts.
+Public access to theses includes their abstracts.

 Secret material and theses